-Let me first give a brief description on how it works; regenerative braking is an energy recovery system, that converts energy used from braking into an energy source that can be immediately used – in the case of electric longboards, it is stored in the battery and gives the board extra battery life, on the spot.
+Let me first give a brief description of how it works; regenerative braking is an energy recovery system, that converts energy used from braking into an energy source that can be immediately used – in the case of electric longboards, it is stored in the battery and gives the board extra battery life, on the spot.

 Will it be useful for me?

-To determine this you’ll need to look at your environment or your city and neighborhoods.
+To determine this you’ll need to look at your environment or your city and neighbourhoods.
 Think about how many mountains or hills surround your location.
-Do you live atop a mountain, like I do?
-Do you live on mostly flatland with little to no hills or mountain regions?
+Do you live atop a mountain, as I do?
+Do you live on mostly flat land with little to no hills or mountain regions?

 Where is regenerative braking useful?

 Regenerative braking is not effective on flat land and although it does somewhat regenerate while braking, the only time you will notice any of its benefits while riding in flat environments is if you ride really slow and brake over long stretches as opposed to sudden or prompt braking.

 I can say from experience that doing this is not a very fun way to ride and not worth the trade-off.
 Although you may ride slow, when first beginning, you’ll make progress over time and want to ride at a higher speed.

 On the other hand, living in areas where hills and mountain slopes are plentiful you will be able to fully take advantage of this added feature and it will suddenly go from being useless to being useful simply based on your environment and location.